DECA Inc. resources

 Online Competitive Events

-DECA offers eight Virtual Business Challenges (Accounting, Entrepreneurship, Fashion, Hotel, Personal Finance, Restaurant, Retailing, Sports) though Knowledge Matters, the Stock Market Game, and several other online Challenges.
+DECA offers eight Virtual Business Challenges (Accounting, Entrepreneurship, Fashion, Hotel, Personal Finance, Restaurant, Retailing, Sports) though Knowledge Matters.
+There is also the Stock Market Game, and several other online Challenges.

 If students qualify for competition at the International Conference in the online event, and also an event at the Michigan State Conference, then a choice will need to be made, as they cannot do both at the International Conference.